django-oscar/django-oscar-stores/README.rst

 Installation
 ============

+``django-oscar-store`` is using geodjango_ which is part of the regular Django installation but has additional installation requirements for a GIS-enabled database.
+GIS extensions are available for all the database backends shipped with Django (with some limitations) for more details on setting them up please refer to the `geodjango's installation guide`_.

 Setting up ``django-oscar-stores`` with Oscar_ is fairly simple and straight forward.
 If you don't have an Oscar project up and running please refer to its documentation_ to set it up.
 With your Oscar